fiji/fiji/README.md

 ### Other Issues

-If you're experiencing an issue not mentioned here, please visit the [Fiji Troubleshooting](https://imagej.net/learn/troubleshooting) website for further assistance, or add your concern to the [Forum](https://forum.image.sc/c/usage-issues/7).
+If you're experiencing an issue not mentioned here, please visit the [Fiji Troubleshooting](https://imagej.net/learn/troubleshooting) website for further assistance, or ask for help on the [Forum](https://forum.image.sc/c/usage-issues/7).

 Contributing to Fiji